-The Asia-Pacific crop protection chemicals market has been estimated at USD 14.4 Billion in 2015 and is projected to reach USD 20.3 Billion by 2020, at a CAGR of 7.13% during the forecast period from 2015 to 2020.
+The market has been estimated at USD 15.4 Billion in 2016 and is projected to reach USD 23.3 Billion by 2022, at a CAGR of 7.13% during the forecast period from 2017 to 2022.
 Crop protection chemicals also called pesticides constitute a class of agrochemicals that are used to kill plant-harming organisms like pests, weeds, rodents, nematodes etc., and preventing the destruction of crops by them.
 Any material or mixture that is capable of preventing, destroying, repelling or mitigating a pest can be called pesticide.
 Herbicides, insecticides, insect growth regulators, nematicides, termiticides, mollusicicdes, piscicides, avicides, rodenticides, predacides, bactericides, insect repellants, animal repellants, antimicrobials, fungicides, disinfectants, sanitizers and their bio counter parts all come under the classification of pesticides.

 Pesticides market is driven by the need to increase crop yield and efficiency.
 The region’s population is growing rapidly, but the farmlands have been decreasing pushing farmers to increase their yields.
 New farming practices are adopted by farmers to increase crop yields.
 Genetically modified (GM) plants have helped farmers increase their yields coupled with the reduction of use in some pesticides.
 Bio pesticides adoption is also occurring all over the world, especially in developed and some developing countries.
 Demand for organic and completely natural foods is increasing at a stellar rate and inevitably bio pesticides consumption has to be increased.
 Pesticides help in optimal usage of resources for plant growth and protect the crop from various pathogens.
 Some pesticides repel animals coming towards them with the help of pheromones.
 The usage of generic pesticides in this region is high especially in rapidly growing markets like China and India.
 These markets are suitable for generic pesticide manufacturers.
 New farming practices require new crop protection products.
 The research and development costs are escalating.
 For previously mentioned reasons, investment for companies is high on new products and they are wary of returns.
 Per capita usage of pesticides is low in some developing countries because of costs.
 This poses a threat to companies, as their market reach might not follow desired growth patterns.
 Shrinking farmlands are also threat in the form of less usage of pesticides.
 In countries like Japan, pesticides usage is saturated and a reduction in agricultural land will definitely bring down pesticides usage as well.